rianbotha/coverage-summary/README.md

 `src/sample` will combine coverage numbers for `src/sample` and any sub-directories eg. `src/sample/component`

 `name` is optional and will be used in the summary table.
 The first entry in `path` will be used if name is not defined.

+`threshold` is used to colour code percentage values.
+Anything below the first number will be red.
+Below the second number will be yellow.
+And above the second number will be green.
+The default value is `[50, 75]`.